mattmcspirit/azurestack/README.md

 * ASDK build **1.1908.0.20 (1908)**
 * Azure Stack PowerShell Module **1.7.2**

 **IMPORTANT** - this version of the AzSPoC.ps1 script has been tested with ASDK build 1908, Azure Stack PowerShell 1.7.2. and the new AzureRM PowerShell 2.5.0.
-A version that supports the older ASDK builds (1811 etc) can be found in the archive folder, however this will not be maintained.
-You should upgrade to a later ASDK.
+It should also work with more recent previous versions, such as 1907 and 1906, but ideally, you should be upgrading to the latest release of the ASDK.

 Description
 -----------